 - Cut the eggplant and potatoes into medium pieces.

 - Instead of stuffing the eggplant, once the onions and peppers are done cooking, add in the uncooked potatoes first and cover for a few minutes to pre-cook.

 - Add the eggplant pieces, cover, and cook until both the eggplant and potatoes are tender (follow the method above for cooking covered).

 - Once the potatoes and eggplant are tender (not mushy), add in the bell peppers & onions and sprinkle on a generous amount of my Easy Indian Spice Blend so that the entire dish is coated.

 - Follow the steps above to finish off the dish, and season with salt.

 Asafetida (hing) - Although this powder is naturally gluten-free, it is almost always manufactured by diluting it significantly with wheat flour.
 There are some brands you can find that make it with rice flour.
 If you are uncertain and have a gluten-free diet, then you can easily omit this ingredient.

 To Cook Potato - I typically use my Microwavable Steamer for this step by slicing the potato in half lengthwise, placing it in the steamer with 1-2 tbsp water at the base, and microwaving it for about 5 minutes.
 Allow the potato to cool with the cover off, peel, and dice into large sections.
-Alternatively you can boil the potato, but be sure not to over cook so that it looses it's shape when diced.
+Alternatively, you can boil the potato, but be sure not to overcook so that it loses it's shape when diced.